Mediator and Arbitrator

-Additionally, Mr. Day is credited as pioneering the development of mediation in key Southeast Asian countries and has also trained hundreds mediators and arbitrators throughout the Asia-Pacific Region, including Hawaii and on the U.S. Mainland.
+Additionally, Mr. Day is credited as pioneering the development of mediation in key Southeast Asian countries and has also trained hundreds mediators and arbitrators throughout the Indo-Pacific Region, including Hawaii and on the U.S. Mainland.

 Recognized as one of the key experts in the United States on international commercial conciliation, mediation and arbitration, Mr. Day has an extensive involvement in the field of negotiations & international conflict resolution (both mediation and arbitration):